slim-template/slim/doc/smart.md

       Check
       a href=r(:faq) our FAQ
       > for more info.

+(Note the use of the explicit text indicator `>` to distinguish lowercase text from tags).

 However, sometimes you do not want the whitespace around the inline tag.
 Fortunately smart text takes care of the most common cases for you as well.